 Some pupils travel on home school transport with electronic devices such as tablets.

-If a pupil brings a mobile phone or tablet device into school, this is locked away by class staff for the duration of the day.
+If a pupil brings an electronic device into school, this is locked away by class staff for the duration of the day.
 Where this is not a pre-arranged strategy parents are contacted to discuss this further.
 Devices will be placed in the pupil's bag at the end of the school day and staff then hand the pupil over to parents/carers or transport guides.
-(Due to their age and nature of their additional needs, all of our pupils are handed over to parents/carers or transport guides in this way at the end of the school day.)

-8. Responding to behaviour
+9. Responding to behaviour

-8.1 Classroom management
+9.1 Classroom Support